Home

 Guide to local food in Hawaii

 While on vacation in Hawaii, you are likely to encounter some food-related words that may be unfamiliar to you.
 How exciting is that?
 After all, you did fly thousands of miles to get here, so some things should be a little different, right?
-The Honolulu Advertiser has a great guide to Island food words that we listed below here for your convenience:
+The former newspaper, The Honolulu Advertiser, had a great guide to Island food that we listed below for your convenience:

 'Ahi - (AH-hee; Hawaiian) Tuna (usually bigeye or yellowfin); a rich-flavored, silky-textured fish.